 To base your image on an existing photo, start the prompt with the web address of your photo.
 I usually save images into Dropbox or Google Drive and copy the associated link.

 Follow the photo link with text describing how you want the final product to look.

 Midjourney and Copyright

 Copyright for AI-generated art is a bit ill-defined at the moment.
-You created the prompt.
-But the bot actually compiled the image.
-Art created with a free, trial account comes with a Commons Noncommercial 4.0 Attribution International License.
-Basically, you can use the images if you do not make money off of them, and you credit Midjourney.
+You create the prompt.
+But the bot actually creates the image.

 How Much Does Midjourney Cost?

-At any time, you can manage your subscription by typing “/info” into the message bar.
+You can manage your subscription anytime by typing “/info” into the message bar.